aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   I added new interface and class of name IUnitOfWork and UnitOfWork and added the given code in the file.
   Added new MVC Controller under the Areas/Admin/Controllers and modified it with the given code in the instructions .

+  Now i created a Category folders under Areas/Views folder .
+In the category folder i created a view folder and added index.cshtml file and modify my code